github/teach.github.com/usecases/switching-from-svn/gitingawayfromsvn.md

 # Git-ing away from SVN

 If you like using [Subversion](http://subversion.apache.org), that's awesome.
-We won't fault you for it (a lot).
 If SVN isn't enough and you'd like to migrate to Git, here's an overview of the 'What', 'Why' and 'How'.

 Maybe a move to Git started with a few questions at work.
 Change is hard, even in software, and Git usually causes enough concern that a few concerns arise.
 We'll try to answer those concerns with answers derived from experience.